chauser/steno-arduino/README.md

 ## Improvements

-- Add debounce logic.
-I haven't really noticed needing this, but it might be necessary when you start to type faster.
+- <s>Add debounce logic.
+I haven't really noticed needing this, but it might be necessary when you start to type faster.</s> Done.
+See PR #1.